nathanwomack/30DaysOfSass/README.md

 Check the branches for each day

 # Day 3: [Nesting Your Sass](http://leveluptuts.com/tutorials/sass-tutorials/3-nesting-your-sass)
+How this all works:  If you want to, you can just watch the video linked above at leveluptuts.com.
+Or, if you're more of a reader than a watcher, I've recapped the video tutorials here, and added a few thoughts of my own.
+Keep in mind that I kind of named things differently, etc. so if you're trying to watch the video AND do these walkthroughs at the same time, you might get a bit confused.
+You don't need to grab all the files - the files for each branch are the completed lesson files.
+So unless you get stuck, you shouldn't need to snag everything, just read the README and follow along.

 ## 1. Setup
  You can continue with the files you used in Day 2, with a couple of minor modifiations. (see branch Day_2)